Courtship and Mating Within Evolutionary Game

 The variable s is the pairing time, t is the time of season, T is the time of breeding season, Gc(s) is the probability of being paired with a faithful male, q is the probability a female does not court with a philanderer, δ is a deception factor if the male is a philanderer, F is the maximum reproductive success, and e-rt rate at which reproductive success declines (Wachtmeister et al., 1999).
 Results show that coyness is at its highest rate when the most unfaithful males are present.
 For example, 2/3 of Ficedula hypoleuca (Fig. 1) try and mate with a second female, but only 10-15% succeed (Wachtmeister et al., 1999).

-Figure 1: Male Ficedula feeds young chicks.
+Fig. 1.
+Male Ficedula feeds young chicks.
 Source: Adapted from (Grinkov et al., 2018)

 Explaining Mate Choice with Game Theory

-Mate choice is a driving force in the evolution of many species through the sexual selection of different desirable traits (Edward, 2014).
+Mate choice is a driving force in the evolution of many species through the of different desirable traits (Edward, 2014).
 Different species exhibit different mate choice systems that may not seem to be evolutionarily favourable, but through modelling these systems using game theory the advantages become clear.

 Using standard sexual selection theory, it makes the most sense for a male individual to be promiscuous and mate with many females to increase reproductive success (Fromhage et al., 2008).
 However, certain species are known to exhibit monogyny, where the male will only have one mate in its lifetime, while the female may have many.
 The value of this mating tactic can be modelled using game theory.
 One model developed by Fromhage et al. (2008) seeks to explain in spider species where biological constraints lead to only monogyny and bigyny (where males mate with two females) being viable why one may be favoured over the other (Fig. 2).
 Their complex mathematical model considers many different parameters, including the probability of a female to experience a mating attempt, the success rate of a male to mate with any given female, the probability of fertilization, and many more, to compare the reproductive success of monogynists and bigynists.
 They developed equations (5) and (6) to model the reproductive success of monogynists, wm, and bigynists, wb, respectively, as a function of these variables and found under which parameters one is greater than the other.